ResNET FAQ

 Windows and Apple Computers

-Windows and Apple computers will usually connect to ResNET without any additonal configuration.
+Windows and Apple computers usually connect to ResNET without any additional configuration.

 If you have a Windows computer and are unable to connect, please ensure that you have the latest drivers installed for your Wireless Network card.
 If you require assistance in updating your drivers, please contact the ResNET office at resnet@mtroyal.ca.